neumino/neumino.github.io/movies.md

-### The Witcher: Nightmare of the Wolf
+### The Stronghold
-*Released on 2021-08-23, vote average 7.6*
+*Released on 2021-08-18, vote average 8.1*

-Escaping from poverty to become a witcher, Vesemir slays monsters for coin and glory, but when a new menace rises, he must face the demons of his past.
+A police brigade working in the dangerous northern neighborhoods of Marseille, where the level of crime is higher than anywhere else in France.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/J365hQpaWRw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eB8KbeZaGx4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>